 Are there additional commitments required?

-Board members may choose to deepen their engagement by serving as liaisons to the various CBA Alberta committees, or on other Board-created task forces or working groups.
+Board Directors may choose to deepen their engagement by serving as liaisons to the various CBA Alberta committees, or on other Board-created task forces or working groups.
 On occasion, a Board member may be asked to officially represent CBA at some event.

 -